-Mr. Sarkos is the recipient of 30 awards related to aircraft fire safety R&D. Notable was his induction in the U.S. Space Foundation/NASA Space Technology Hall of Fame for his role in the development of fire test standards for seat blocking layers and his receipt of the DOT Secretary's Award for Meritorious Achievement.
-In 2006 he received the Rutgers Engineering Society Distinguished Engineer Award.
+Mr. Sarkos is the recipient of 30 awards related to aircraft fire safety R&D. Notable was his induction in the U.S. Space Foundation/NASA Space Technology Hall of Fame for his role in the development of fire test standards for seat blocking layers, and his receipt of the DOT Secretary's Award for Meritorious Achievement and the Rutgers Engineering Society Distinguished Engineer Award.
+In 2012, Mr. Sarkos received the DOT Secretary's Partnering for Excellence Award for efforts to enhance the safe transportation of lithium batteries aboard aircraft.